Aceinna/docs_openrtk/tutorial.rst

     **INS Application**

-    The Inertial Navigation System (INS) application supports all of the features and operating modes of the VG/AHRS APP.
-In addition it includes the additional capability of interfacing with an external GPS receiver and associated software running on the processor for computation of navigation information as well as orientation information.
+    The Inertial Navigation System (INS) application supports all of the features and operating modes of the VG&AHRS applications.
+In addition it includes the additional capability of interfacing with an external GPS receiver and associated software running on the processor for computation of navigation position information as well as orientation information.

 **Robust CAN Example Applications**